losrobbos/pizza-store/README.md

 ### Stage 1 - Pizza List

 - Create a PizzaList component
-  - Define a list of products using useState
+  - Define an array of pizzas using useState
     - Use free pizza image links from pixabay, unsplash.it or -your-other-favorite-free-image-service
   - Render a list of Pizza components from that data
     - Pass in your data as prop to your pizza component please